 It’s been at least 2 years since I started going to estate sales here in New Jersey.
 I don’t know what it was that led me to EstateSales.net, but I fell into the vortex and was quickly hooked.
 Last year, after my BFF David moved back here from California, we started a weekend ritual of trolling all of the local estate sales for treasures.
-You contact experienced estate planning lawyers if you are wondering how to write a will and the need of writing one.
 Will joined in soon enough, and we have had 2 guest sailors who have come to visit and requested to come along with us.

 My preferred term is “estate sailing.”